ChrJensen/dot-net-st-pete-ui/README.md

 ## Let's ensure Electron is up and running
 `npm run start`

-Notice we don't see our console.log in the terminal - open Dev Tools (CMD + OPT + I) and look at the console!
+Notice we don't see our console.log in the terminal - open Dev Tools (CMD + OPT + I) and look at the console.
 Our beer-journal feature is a `renderer process`!

 [Continue to Step 2](https://github.com/johnrhampton/dot-net-st-pete-ui/tree/step-two)